Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

 \textbf{AvgP~\cite{DBLP:journals/corr/XuYH14}.} We average the frame-level image features of one video as video-level feature descriptions for classification.
 For the $i^{\text{th}}$ video, its average pooling feature is computed as $\frac{1}{n_{i}}\sum_{j=1}^{n_{i}}\mathbf{x}_{i,j}$.
 The average pooling is the standard approach of aggregating frame-level features into video-level descriptions as mentioned in \cite{DBLP:journals/corr/XuYH14}.

 \textbf{Mi-FV~\cite{scalable_min_learning}.} MIL bags of training videos are mapped into a new bag-level Fisher Vector representation.
 Mi-FV is able handle large-scale MIL data efficiently.

-\textbf{CCE~\cite{zhou2007}.} The instances of all training bags are clustered into $b$ groups, and each bag is re-represented by $b$ binary features, where the values of the $i^{\text{th}}$ feature is $1$ if the concerned bag has instances falling into the $i^{\text{th}}$ group and $0$ otherwise.
+\textbf{CCE~\cite{zhou2007}.} The instances of all training bags are clustered into $b$ groups, and each bag is re-represented by $b$ binary features, where the value of the $i^{\text{th}}$ feature is $1$ if the concerned bag has instances falling into the $i^{\text{th}}$ group and $0$ otherwise.
 This is essentially a simplified version of our ITE method encoded by training instances only.

-As for the SVM predictor in Eq (\ref{eq:classifier}), the linear kernel is used for Mi-FV and MaxP due to the large number of samples/dimensions, and the Chi-square kernel\footnote{The RBF kernel is also evaluated but shows slightly lower performance than that of the Chi-square kernel.} is used for others.
+The linear kernel is used for Mi-FV and MaxP due to the large number of samples/dimensions, and the Chi-square kernel\footnote{The RBF kernel is also evaluated but shows slightly lower performance than that of the Chi-square kernel.} is used for others.
 A binary two-class SVM model is trained for each emotion class separately.
+The key parameters are selected by 3-fold cross-validation.

-The experimental results are shown in Figure \ref{tab:Supervised-Learning-on}, which clearly demonstrate that our ITE method significantly outperforms the four alternatives with large margins on all three datasets.
+The experimental results are shown in Figure \ref{tab:Supervised-Learning-on}, which clearly demonstrate that our ITE method significantly outperforms the four alternatives on all three datasets.
 This validates the effectiveness of our method in generating a better video-level feature representation based on the auxiliary images.
 In particular, the improvement of ITE over CCE and Mi-FV verifies that the knowledge transferred from the auxiliary emotional image dataset is probably more critical than that existing in the training video frames.
-This supports our argument that most of the frames of these videos have no direct relation to the emotions expressed by the videos, and underscores the importance of knowledge transfer.
+This supports our argument that most of the frames of these videos have no direct relation to the emotions expressed by the videos, and underscores the importance of knowledge transfer.{} Particularly, we use the same training/testing split as \cite{baohan2014AAAI} on \textbf{YouTube-8}{} dataset.
+The AvgP result $40.1\%$ is comparable with the result $41.9\%$ in \cite{baohan2014AAAI} with the method of combining different types of hand-crafted visual features with the state-of-the-art multi-kernel strategy.
+This validates that the performance of the deep features we use can match that of multi-kernel combination of hand-crafted features.

+Our ITE results show $1.2$, $3.2$, $4.6$, $0.8$ absolute percentage points improvement over AvgP on VideoStory-P14, YF-E6, Youtube-8 and YouTube-24 video dataset.
+This further validates the effectiveness of our method.
+In particular, we found that (1) a portion of videos in VideoStory-P14 dataset are surveillance videos (from VideoStory dataset), which have very poor visual quality and thus make all the methods fail.
+This explains the slightly lower improvement margin of ITE over AvgP on VideoStory-P14 dataset.
+(2) Also note that Youtube-24 is a re-annotated version of Youtube-8 and thus it is even harder because in contains larger number of classes and fewer training instances per class.
+While it is difficult for all the methods to classify emotions, our ITE results are still the best among the competitors.

 One should notice that CCE has the worst performance.
 CCE re-encodes the multi-instances into \emph{binary} representations by ensemble clustering.
 Such representations may have better performance than the hand-crafted features used in \cite{zhou2007}, but they cannot beat the recently proposed deep features, which have been shown to be able to extract higher level information \cite{ImageNet2012}.
 In other words, the re-encoding process of CCE loses discriminative information gained from the deep features, and is therefore unsuited for the task.